fox-it/dissect-docs/docs/source/contributing/developing.rst

 Development
 -----------

-Dissect is build and tested against Python 3.9 (CPython and PyPy).
+Dissect is built and tested against Python 3.9 (CPython and PyPy).
 Older versions may not work, as features are used which may not yet be supported by these versions (for example ``@cached_property`` is only supported since Python 3.9).
 Newer versions will probably work, but are not guaranteed to.